 This living-learning program is a partnership between the Department of Residence Life and Student Activities.
 It is housed on 9th floor Kiewit Hall and focuses in on asking students to challenge themselves with questions of leadership and service to others.
 For more information: Visit FLP.

-The Cortina Community is an academic, service based living-learning community, housed in Deglman Hall.
+The Cortina Community is an academic, service based living-learning community.
 Weekly community discussions and service, coupled with retreats, immersions, speakers, and more, facilitate an understanding of the self in relation to a call to do justice in the context of community.
-Visit the Cortina Community.

 The Encuentro Dominicano program is an academic, living-learning, service-learning opportunity in the Dominican Republic.
 This program is open to all students after their Freshman Year.
 For more information: Visit Encuentro Domincano.